1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 How to display conflicts?

-To display the conflicting files:
+To display conflicting files:

 - Click on the information button at the top.